 Non-residents are entitled to transfer their inheritance from resident estates abroad, subject to certain documentary requirements.
 Former South African residents must have completed emigration formalities to qualify.
-Residents are not required to declare inheritances from bone first residents make completed enlighted inheritances from bona fide foreign estates that accrued after 17 March 1998 and may retain the capital and income generated from such assets abroad.
+Residents are not required to declare inheritances from bona fide foreign estates that accrued after 17 March 1998 and may retain the capital and income generated from such assets abroad.